xingyifei2016/MSTAR_baseline/README.md

 # MSTAR_baseline
-Baseline for comparison to RotLieNet on the MSTAR dataset
+Baseline for comparison to RotLieNet on the MSTAR dataset.
+This model serves as a baseline model for [RotLieNet](https://github.com/xingyifei2016/RotLieNet)

 ## Data Preparation